 Best Components for 500 dollar Gaming PC

 Here is the list of major components that you will need to build a gaming PC under 500 dollars.
-These is no monitor and input devices in this list but only the major components that goes inside your computer case.
+There is no monitor and input devices in this list but only the major components that go inside your computer case.

 Intel Core i3-7100 @ 3.90 GHz

 For a 500 dollar gaming PC you can afford to have a good core i series processor.
 Here I have chosen Intel Core i3-7100 processor which is the latest 7th generation core series Kaby Lake processor.
 This is a dual core processor that has maximum clock speed or frequency of 3.90 GHz and it comes with 3MB cache.
 This processor is built on the 14nm architecture thus it has lower power consumption.

 This seventh generation LGA 1151 processor is pretty powerful and when paired with a good mid-range graphics card then you can play almost all the latest games at 1080p resolution.
 Intel Core i3-7100 supports DDR4 / DDR3L memory and Intel Hyper-Threading & Intel Virtualization technology.
 It comes with Intel HD Graphics 630 but we won’t be utilizing that because we are building a gaming PC and will use a powerful mid-range graphics card.